 Last but not least one in my list of top 6 interesting facts about mercury is the perihelion precession of mercury.

-Astronomers had observed that for a long time that mercury’s elliptical path around the sun shifts (precess) a little bit whenever it passes through the sun’s perihelion (closest point to the sun).
+Astronomers had observed for a long time that mercury’s elliptical path around the sun shifts (precess) a little bit whenever it passes through the sun’s perihelion (closest point to the sun).

 But, there was no exact explanation accounting for that shift.
 In fact, Newton’s Laws Of Motion had predicted the approximated value to be accounted for that shift.

-But it was Einstein’s General Theory Of Relativity which gave the correct value accounting for that shift.
+But it was Einstein’s General Theory Of Relativity that gave the correct value accounting for that shift.
 And, in return, the perihelion precession of mercury helped Albert Einstein to prove his General Relativity.

 In my view, these were the best facts about mercury.
-Well, I am not denying, there could be others too.
+Well, I am not denying it, there could be others too.
 But for me, these facts were the best suitable ones.
 What do you think?
 Do you have any other in your mind?
 Let me know in the comment section.